x-fer/algotrade2024/backend/docs/docs.md

 You can also process resources you own and produce electricity using *power plants*.
 This electricity can be sold on *electricity market*, but cannot be stored.

-Player with the most money at the end of the game wins!
+Player with the biggest networth at the end of the game wins!

 <img src="./trzista.drawio.svg" style="width:450px;height:300px;">